randomtruffles/Dominion_League/rules.md

 During the season, the standings for each group will be automatically updated as players complete matches.
 The players in each group will be ranked based on the average number of points they have received in each match.

-In the case of a tie within a division, the player with the total number of points from the matches between the tied players wins.
+In the case of a tie within a division, the player with the higher total number of points from the matches between the tied players wins.
 If there is still a tie:

-* If the tie is between two players, they play a 2-game match with each player starting one of the games.
+* If the tie is between two players and affects promotions, demotions, or entry into the Championship Match, they play a 2-game match with each player starting one of the games.
 If the players are tied after those 2 games, they play one final game with a random player starting.
 If there is still a tie, the player that went second in the last game wins.
 A player who does not wish to play this match may concede.
 If one player fails to respond promptly or is unable to play, that player concedes by default.
 If neither player responds promptly or both respond but cannot arrange the match in the required time, the moderators will randomly break the tie.
+* If the tie is between two players and does not affect promotions, demotions, or entry into the Championship Match, the player with the higher sum of the number of points received in each match multiplied by the total score of the opponent from that match wins.
 * If the tie is between three or more players, the moderators will randomly break the tie.

 At the end of the season, players may earn a spot in a different tier by promoting to the next higher tier or demoting to the next lower tier, based on their place in their division.